Rural Housing Service, USDA.

 |Loan Term||Minimum 25-year term.|

-The six priority criteria for projects are listed below.
+The six priority scoring criteria for projects are listed below.

 Priority 1—Projects located in eligible rural communities with the lowest populations will receive the highest points.

-Priority 2—The most needy communities as determined by the median income from the most recent census data will receive points.
+Priority 2—The neediest communities as determined by the median income from the most recent census data published by the United States Department of Housing and Urban Development (“HUD”), will receive points.
 The Agency will allocate points to projects located in communities having the lowest median income.
 Points for median income will be awarded as follows:

 |Median income (dollars)||Points|